 Despite being a slightly lower measure of success compared to attendee satisfaction, issues related to cost are largely the key challenges meeting planners face in executing a successful meeting.
 CVB's that can assist or otherwise provide relief in this area are likely to be highly valued.
-Kalispell is the perfect meeting destination to support meeting planner preferences.
-Our iconic location near Glacier National Park, quality hotels, ability to help planners combat the overall meeting cost compared to larger cities, and being a one-stop-shop.
+Kalispell is the perfect meeting destination to support meeting planner preferences for several reasons: 1) our iconic location near Glacier National Park, 2) quality lodging options, 3) ability to help planners combat the overall meeting cost compared to larger cities, and 4) being a one-stop-shop.

 Discover Kalispell utilizes monthly, quarterly and annual campaigns to promote the professional services provided through the KCVB.
-In addition to the downloadable Kalispell Meeting Guide a quarterly newsletter is sent to the meeting planner database, articles are posted regularly to Discover Kalispell LinkedIn profile, and we educate the local business community and tourism stakeholders on the economic impact achieved through meetings and group business.
+In addition to the downloadable Kalispell Meeting Guide a quarterly newsletter is sent to the meeting planner database, articles are posted regularly to Discover Kalispell LinkedIn profile, and we educate the local business community and tourism stakeholders on the economic impact attained through meetings and group business.
 This is achieved through presentations, monthly newsletters, and incentives to refer a meeting or conference through the Bring It Home Campaign.